usmanmehmood96/Fingerprint-Lock/README.md

-lib_deps =
-  # Using a library name
-  Adafruit Fingerprint Sensor Library
+# Fingerprint Lock

+Using Arduino and FPC1020